 On Dec.
 19, 2009, Gilbert Arenas' teammate, Javaris Crittenton, was alleged to have threatened to shoot Arenas in the knee if he continued to renege on his gambling debts.

 Upon arriving at the Verizon Center two days later, Arenas laid out four guns with a note that just said "Pick 1."
 Crittenton responded by pulling out a firearm of his own and chambering a round.

 The fact that all of this took place in an NBA locker room is one of the most remarkable things about it.
 It shocked the sporting world, and Arenas was sentenced to 30 days in a halfway house, 400 hours of community service and a $5,000 fine.
 Crittenton received a year's probation and was not re-signed.

-In August 2011, Crittenton was arrested and charged with the murder of mother-of-four Jullian Jones in a drive-by shooting, alleged to have been targeted at a man who stole jewelry from Crittenton.
+In August 2011, Crittenton was arrested and charged with the murder of Jullian Jones, a mother of four, in a drive-by shooting.
+He was supposedly targeting a man who stole jewelry from him.
 He is currently on bail.